ATGardner/atgardner.github.com/_posts/2014-07-04-day-84-truckee-to-meadow-lake-road.markdown

  I finally got in eBay and bought a new battery for my cell phone, along with the tools to open it and replace the current battery.
 I will get it in Quincy, in about 5 more days.
  Heading on, we climbed over Castle Pass, and then down to Peter Grubb Hut.
-I was expecting an&nbsp;
- Appalachian Trail like shelter, but it was a big, enclosed, hut, with two floors.
+I was expecting an Appalachian Trail like shelter, but it was a big, enclosed, hut, with two floors.
 It seemed like a very nice place to stop.